 And the probe is being conducted, at least in part, by the U.S. Attorney's Office in the Eastern District of Virginia, which last year won a conviction against former Virginia Governor Bob McDonald and his wife on public corruption charges.

-Now the probe Is legally separated but politically relevant to the FBI investigation into Clinton's use of the email server while she was Secretary of State, and I say relevant because there has been the stench of scandal following the Clintons and the Clinton inner circles for their entire public lives.
+And I say relevant because there has been the stench of scandal following the Clintons and the Clinton inner circles for their entire public lives.

 I mean, go back.

-She invested a thousand dollars in the late 70s and turned it into a a thousand dollars into a hundred thousand dollars in cattle futures when she stopped trading after ten months.
+She invested $1,000 in the late 70s and turned it into $1,000 into $100,000 in cattle futures when she stopped trading after 10 months.

-Clearly the result of an illegal arrangement.
+Clearly, the result of an illegal arrangement.

 In the years since, and for those people close to the Clintons and the Clintons themselves, they've been soaked in scandal.

-I mean, you know, now you got brown nosing Terry McCullough, who catapulted to political prominence because of his prodigious and shady fundraising for the Clintons is now under federal investigation.
+I mean, you know, now you got brown-nosing Terry McCullough, who catapulted to political prominence because of his prodigious and shady fundraising for the Clintons, is now under federal investigation.

 So I want to see how this thing unfolds.

-Anyway, 800 941 Sean, our number, let's go to Atlanta News Talk WSP.
+Let's go to Atlanta News Talk WSP.

-Uh Tracy is standing by.
+Tracy is standing by.

 Tracy, hi, how are you?